motlaghi1/Messenger_app/Assets/Use_Case_Description/send_message_single_receiver_use_case.markdown

 -   The messaging feature is available

+-   The message recipient is a registered user.

 ### Main Flow:

 1. The user selects a user to direct message from their main dashboard.